Tecnologias-multimedia/InterCom/src/README.md

 ## Remember

-To install the dependencies (example for `sounddevice`):
+To install the dependencies (example for `pywavelets`):

-	pip3 install sounddevice
+	pip3 install pywavelets

 To stop (killing it) an Unix process, press at the same time the keys `CTRL` and `c`.